Wodajo/Linux/self-hosted inter-nodal ecosystem.md

-How I'd like my inter-nodal ecosystem to work?
+How I'd like it to work?
 How can I make it work?

 #### Nextcloud